RAF Keevil: 153d Observation Squadron

 After the departure of the transport group, Keevil saw the arrival of the 153rd Observation Squadron from the 67th Recon Group at RAF Membury in December 1942.

 From Keevil the squadron flew a combination of Douglas Bostons, Douglas A-20 Havocs and Supermarine Spitfires.
-In March 1944 the 153d OS was disbanded, then re-formed for duties as the 2911th Bomb Squadron as a liaison and communications squadron, being equipped with Stinson L5s at RAF Erlestoke.
+In March 1944 the 153d OS was disbanded, then re-formed for duties as the 2911th Bomb Squadron as a liaison and communications squadron, being equipped with Stinson L-5 Sentinel at RAF Erlestoke.

 363d Fighter Group

 On 20 December 1943, the Ninth Air Force 363d Fighter Group moved to Keevil from Sacramento AAF California.
 The group consisted of the following operational squadrons: